dcooney/ajax-load-more/README.md

 *   **button_label** - The label text for Load More button.
 Default = 'Older Posts'

 ##Changelog

+= 2.2.3 =
+* Adding query by Custom Field value(Meta Query).
+* Improved error handling for easier debugging.
+* Fixed issue with pause = "true" and scroll = "true".
+Pause should always take precendence over scroll.
+* Code clean up, improving overall quality for easier merges and updates.

+= 2.2.2 =
+* Adding callback function that is dispatched once a successful ajax call is made. $.fn.almComplete(alm).
+* Adding WPML support for ICL_LANGUAGE_CODE - A 'lang' atributed is added dynamically if WPML is installed.
+* Making JS variables and functions publically accessible.

+= 2.2.1 =
+* Fixed php notice/warning that would trigger if WP_DEBUG was enabled.
+* Adding minified core JS.
+* Adding global option to disable shortcode button in the content editor.
+* Adding touchmove js event for faster scroll detection on mobile devices.
+* Code clean up, removing unused functions.

 = 2.2.0 =
 * Adding Post Format query.